rh3xp/webtech/IceBook-Django/README.md

 # IceBook-Django
-This is a social media website built using django.
+This is a social media website built using Django web framework.

 # Setup Guide